Kamala Harris will release '107 Days,' a behind-the-scenes look at her historic presidential run

-NEW YORK (AP) — Former Vice President Kamala Harris will have a memoir out in September on her historic presidential run.
+NEW YORK (AP) — Former Vice President Kamala Harris will have a memoir out in the fall on her historic presidential run.

 The book is called “107 Days,” the length of her abbreviated campaign, and will be published by Simon & Schuster on Sept.
 23.